 Dear Colleagues,

-As usual, please find below the latest IATA activities across the Americas and please let me know if you have any questions or ideas for follow up.
+As usual, please find below the latest IATA activities across the Americas region.

 Peter Cerdá